 Condominium Associations Fees and Mello Roos

 Homeowners Association Fee.
 Condominium association determines the monthly fees per unit.
-Condo fees generally based on number of units in complex, size of your unit and projected expenses for complex maintenance and repair.
-Homeowner association fee, is cost paid by condo homeowners.
+Condo fees generally based on the number of units in complex, size of your unit and projected expenses for complex maintenance and repair.
+Homeowner association fee is the cost paid by condo homeowners.
 Cost pays for maintenance of common areas and reserves.
 MLS listings have the monthly HOA fees.
 Homeowner HOA fees can vary from $400.00 to $1,200.00 per month in West Los Angeles and Beach Cities.

 Note: In West Los Angeles and Beach Cities there is only one development that has Mello Roos.
 That is Playa Vista Silicon Beach.
-12 Tips Buying Condominium Complete Guide

 The Right Real Estate Agent